Business Emergency and Legal Preparedness

 From a legal perspective, it is imperative that you prepare your business for the unthinkable.
 Prepare your company in the event of a lawsuit.
 With tort reform in the law, various lucrative litigation areas for attorneys such as products liability and medical malpractice are not as inviting, and plaintiff attorneys continue to explore new ways and targets to address the void.
 Do not consider yourself and/or your business immune, and do more than cross your fingers.
 The businesses and situations ripe for disaster are so diverse, that we cannot possibly address them all.

 In any emergency or disaster it is imperative that your business has a disaster plan.
 Of course this has to include human resources, physical resources and business continuity.
 It should also include a litigation technical support team, including your corporate counsel and professionals with a knowledge and understanding of both contemporary and historical protection issues.
 You should also have a crisis management team, that is sufficiently trained and practiced.
 It may be advisable to have emergency management software, and computer data distribution, such that if the central server goes down, the employees have up-to-date information and backup.
 Should you get involved in litigation, this information will be very important.
-Protect against virus attacks and computer hackers, as there is potential liability for failing to protect, and this is especially true with respect to the emphasis on privacy today and against losing valuable customer records.
+Protect against virus attacks, cybersecurity attacks and computer hackers, as there is potential liability for failing to protect, and this is especially true with respect to the emphasis on privacy today and against losing valuable customer records.

 Emergencies are more predictable today.
-Even our government is stating that it is not a question of whether our country will again be attacked as terrorists, but rather when.
+Even our government is stating that it is not a question of whether our country will again be attacked by terrorists and/or active shooters, but rather when.
 It is becoming more difficult to defend a lawsuit or prosecution by stating that you reasonably could not have known of the possibility of the emergency.
 The climate is such that it appears that there is an expanded duty to protect your employees, customers and business.
 You risk legal exposure today if you fail to train your employees how to handle a workplace crisis, as such training can be instrumental in preventing or reducing some types of crises from occurring or escalating.
 Employing practical training principles can help you stay focused and allow you to function effectively during a crisis.
 Businesses also have a duty to mitigate their damages associated with any loss.
 The information, training, organizations and other resources are currently available to you and your businesses, and failure to reasonably implement a disaster plan, principles and/or training will weaken your legal defense in the event a claim, demand or lawsuit is made against you and/or your company.
 There are hundreds of books, software tools and research reports that are available as business continuity resources.

 Emergency management from a legal perspective should be looked at with an emphasis on the positive aspects of preparedness, rather than the negative effects of an emergency such as deaths, fines and criminal prosecution.
 Such preparedness reduces exposure to civil or criminal liability in the event of an incident, and facilitates compliance with regulatory requirements of federal, state and local agencies, as well as other positive aspects.